 Christine is the Democratic floor leader and state senator from the 23rd Legislative District, including the Kitsap County communities of Hansville, Kingston, Poulsbo, Bainbridge Island, Keyport, Silverdale, and East Bremerton.

-Christine was appointed to her seat on July 20, 2011.
-Prior to her appointment, Christine had served in the House of Representatives since 2007, where she fought to advance legislation reflecting the common-sense values of the 23rd District.
-In addition to serving as floor leader, she also sits on the Early Learning and K-12 Education, Rules and Transportation committees.
+She has fought to advance legislation reflecting the common-sense values of the 23rd District since 2007, serving in the House of Representatives until her appointment to the Senate on July 20, 2011.
+In addition to serving as Senate minority floor leader, she also sits on the Early Learning and K-12 Education, Rules and Transportation committees.
 Her leadership advocating for small businesses, downtown revitalization, ferry reform, military-families and veterans, and public education has yielded tangible results for Washington families.

 During the 2012 legislative session she passed legislation aimed at stimulating entrepreneurship (SB 6289), removing duplicative state requirements for business licenses (SB 6098), mandating state agencies to accept electronic document submissions from businesses (SB 6354), and helping Kitsap families maintain access to health insurance (SB 6412).